huggingface/blog/diffusers-coreml.md

 Thanks to Apple engineers, you can now run Stable Diffusion on Apple Silicon using Core ML, the most efficient and close-to-the-metal solution for Apple hardware!

-[This Apple repo](https://github.com/apple/ml-stable-diffusion) provides conversion scripts and inference code based on [🧨 Diffusers](https://github.com/huggingface/diffusers), and we love them.
+[This Apple repo](https://github.com/apple/ml-stable-diffusion) provides conversion scripts and inference code based on [🧨 Diffusers](https://github.com/huggingface/diffusers), and we love it!
 To make it as easy as possible for you, we converted the weights ourselves and put the Core ML versions of the models in [the Hugging Face Hub](https://hf.co/apple).

 This post guides you on how to use the converted weights.